-5.3.2 Device parameter conformance testing
+4.4.3 Device parameter conformance testing

-If device parameter conformance assessment (5.2.2.3) or higher assembly level testing at temperature extremes (5.2.2.4) is used for capability assessment, then the device quality shall be assured through device parameter conformance testing (this section), higher level assembly testing (5.3.3) or both, depending on the results of the risk assessment in 5.2.2.
-See Figure 1 for a flow chart of this process.
-If this method is used for quality assurance, the device assessment process shall be done initially by testing all individual devices before use in production equipment or by temperature testing all production equipment at the ambient temperature extremes.
+If device parameter conformance assessment (4.3.4.4) or higher assembly level testing at temperature extremes (4.3.4.5) is used for capability assessment, then the device quality is assured through device parameter conformance testing (4.4.3), higher level assembly testing (4.4.4) or both, depending on the results of the risk assessment in 4.3.3.
+(See Figure 1 for a flow chart of this process.)
+If this method is used for quality assurance, the device assessment process is done initially by testing all individual devices before use in production equipment or by temperature testing all production equipment at the ambient temperature extremes.

 Based on data derived from such testing, testing may be reduced or eliminated by satisfactory test history and by effective supplier change notice monitoring.
-The sampling rate, confidence limits, and decision criteria shall be as stated in Annex C.
+The sampling rate, confidence limits, and decision criteria are as stated in Annex C.

-5.3.3 Higher level assembly testing
+4.4.4 Higher assembly level testing

-If higher assembly level testing at temperature extremes (5.2.2.4) or device parameter conformance assessment (5.2.2.3) is used for capability assessment, then the device quality shall be assured through device parameter conformance testing (5.3.2), higher level assembly testing (this subclause), or both, depending on the results of the risk assessment in 5.2.2.
-See Figure 1 for flow chart showing this process.
-If this subclause is chosen for quality assurance, a process similar to that outlined in Annex D shall be used to determine the capability of the assembly test to validate the uprated device at the target temperature.
+If higher assembly level testing at temperature extremes (4.3.4.5) or device parameter conformance assessment (4.3.4.4) is used for capability assessment, then the device quality is assured through device parameter conformance testing (4.4.3), or higher level assembly testing (4.4.4), or both, depending on the results of the risk assessment in 4.3.3.
+(See Figure 1 for a flow chart showing this process.)
+If 4.4.4 is chosen for quality assurance, a process similar to that outlined in Annex D is used to determine the capability of the assembly test to validate the uprated device at the target temperature.
 Assembly level tests are designed to test basic functional performance of an assembly or device.
-Typically, all functions or "key characteristics" of the end product are typically verified at the sub-assembly or end-item level.
+Typically, all functions or "key characteristics" of the end product are verified at the sub-assembly or enditem level.
 The difference between the typical case and the process described here is that the device's role in these functions, or "key characteristics", of the assembly are traced, and its capability verified by assembly test over the target temperature range.